Looming China fosters Taiwan identity in independence heartland

 ECONOMIC IMPACT

-The once heavily industrialised Kaohsiung has lost many of its companies and factories to China, drawn away by a massive population and low manufacturing costs.
+The once heavily industrialized Kaohsiung has lost many of its companies and factories to China, drawn away by a massive population and low manufacturing costs.

 The effect can be seen on the city's sleek new subway network, where it is easy to find a seat even at rush hour.
 Many would-be commuters have long since decamped to China to work.